-CDL License: Can you Get a CDL with a DUI in Georgia?
+CDL License: Can You Get a CDL With a DUI in Georgia?

-This article provides a basic overview of the common question put into a Google search: “Can I get a CDL with a DUI?”
+This trucking lawyer article provides a basic overview of the common question put into a Google search: “Can I get a CDL with a DUI?”
 This broad question can be interpreted several ways as to the questioner’s legal driving status, including these alternatives:

 - The person already has been convicted and needs information on when and how a CDL license overlay can be obtained.
 This question is really: “Can you get a CDL if you have a DUI?”